-Financial regulators have two main stated aims: (i) the enhancement of financial stability through the promotion of efficient, orderly and fair markets, and (ii) ensuring that retail customers get a fair deal.
-(These are the stated aims of the U.K. Financial Services Authority as set out in the Financial Services and Markets Act 2000.)
+Financial regulators have two main stated aims: (1) the enhancement of financial stability through the promotion of efficient, orderly and fair markets; and (2) ensuring that retail customers get a fair deal.
+(These are the stated aims of the U.K. Financial Services Authority, as set out in the Financial Services and Markets Act 2000.)